Riemann--Hilbert approach to the time-dependent generalized sine kernel

-However, a really systematic and efficient approach to the asymptotic analysis of various quantities related to integrable integral operators $I+V$ has been made possible thanks to the results obtained in \cite{ItsIzerginKorepinSlavnovDifferentialeqnsforCorrelationfunctions}.
+However, a really systematic efficient approach to the asymptotic analysis of various quantities related to integrable integral operators $I+V$ has been made possible thanks to the results obtained in \cite{ItsIzerginKorepinSlavnovDifferentialeqnsforCorrelationfunctions}.
 There it was shown that the analysis of such operators can be reduced to a resolution of an associated Riemann--Hilbert problem (RHP).
 The jump contour in this RHP coincides with the one on which the integral operator acts and the jump matrix is built out of the functions entering in the description of the kernel.
 In this way, one deals with a RHP depending on $x$ in an oscillatory way.
 The asymptotic analysis of their solutions is possible thanks to the non-linear steepest descent method of Deift-Zhou \cite{DeiftZhouSteepestDescentForOscillatoryRHPmKdVIntroMethod,DeiftZhouSteepestDescentForOscillatoryRHP}.
-It is in this context that the full characterization of the leading asymptotic behavior of Fredholm determinants of kernels related to correlation functions in free-fermion equivalent models (the long-distance, long-time/long-distance at zero and also non-zero temperature) has been carried out in the series of papers \cite{CheianovZvonarevZeroTempforFreeFermAndPureSine,DeiftZhouTimeautocorrInTempForXYatCritMag.Field,ItsIzerginKorepinTemperatureLongDistAsympBoseGas, ItsIzerginKorepinNovokshenovTempeAutoCorrCriticalTransverseIsing,ItsIzerginKorepinSlavnovTempCorrFctSpinsXY,ItsIzerginKorepinVarguzinTimeSpaceAsymptImpBoseGaz}.
-Also, it was shown that the value of Dyson's constant arizing in the asymptotics of the pure sine kernel determinant can be obtained in the RHP-based framework as well \cite{DeiftItsKrasovskyZhouDysonConstantThroughOrthPlys,KrasovskyConstantInFredhomOfSine}.
+It is in this context, that the full characterization of the leading asymptotic behavior of Fredholm determinants of kernels related to correlation functions in free-fermion equivalent models (the long-distance, long-time/long-distance at zero and also non-zero temperature) has been carried out in the series of papers \cite{CheianovZvonarevZeroTempforFreeFermAndPureSine,DeiftZhouTimeautocorrInTempForXYatCritMag.Field,ItsIzerginKorepinTemperatureLongDistAsympBoseGas, ItsIzerginKorepinNovokshenovTempeAutoCorrCriticalTransverseIsing,ItsIzerginKorepinSlavnovTempCorrFctSpinsXY,ItsIzerginKorepinVarguzinTimeSpaceAsymptImpBoseGaz}